 In computing, data can be described as any symbols that are used to represent numbers and letters.
 The format in which data is stored is known as data representation.

 Directions: Pretend you are having a conversation with someone who has never used digital technology.
 How would you describe a computer to them?
 Write a brief (~75 words) description of a computer.
 Post your description directly into the textbox in itsLearning.
-Do not attach a separate document and please spellcheck prior to posting.
+Do not attach a separate document or link to your Google Drive and please spellcheck prior to submitting.

-When we go on vacation, we follow a road map (whether an old fashioned paper map or a GPS navigation system).
-Neither the navigation system nor map is the actual road that you are travelling.
+When we go on vacation, we follow a road map such as a paper road map picked up at a rest stop or a navigation system such as Google Maps.
+Neither the navigation system nor paper map is the actual road that you are travelling.
 Instead, these items have captured some of the information about the route that is needed to accomplish the goal of getting from your home to your vacation destination.
 Like the map, a computer captures and represents information in a form necessary for computer processing.

-Data Representation refers to the methods used internally to represent information stored in a computer.
+Data representation refers to the methods used by computers to internally represent information they store.
 Computers store lots of different types of information including:

-While is may be the way we interact with the information (see, hear, etc.), all types of information stored in a computer are stored internally in the same simple format, a sequence of 0's and 1's.
+We interact with data differently.
+Some data we see, other data we listen to, etc. Regardless of how we interact with the data, all types of information stored in a computer are stored internally in the same simple format, a sequence of 0's and 1's known as binary.
 Computers use numeric codes to represent all the information they store.

-Text can be represented easily by assigning a unique numeric value for each symbol used in the text.
-For example, the widely used ASCII code (American Standard Code for Information Interchange) defines 128 different symbols (all the characters found on a standard keyboard, plus a few extra), and assigns to each a unique numeric code between 0 and 127.
+Text is represented by assigning a unique numeric value for each symbol used.
+The widely used ASCII code defines 128 different symbols by assigning a unique numeric code between 0 and 127 to the symbol.
 In ASCII, an "A" is 65," B" is 66, "a" is 97, "b" is 98, and so forth.
 When you save a file as "plain text", it is stored using ASCII.
-ASCII format uses 1 byte per character 1 byte gives only 256 (128 standard and 128 non-standard) possible characters The code value for any character can be converted to base 2, so any written message made up of ASCII characters can be converted to a string of 0's and 1's.
+ASCII format uses 1 byte per character 1 byte gives only 256 (128 standard and 128 non-standard) possible characters.
+The code value for any character can be converted to base 2, so any written message made up of ASCII characters can be converted to a string of 0's and 1's.

-Graphics that are displayed on a computer screen consist of pixels: the tiny "dots" of color that collectively create a graphic image on a computer screen.
-The pixels are organized into multiple rows on the computer screen.
+Graphics that are displayed on a computer screen consist of pixels which are tiny "dots" of color that collectively create a graphic image on a computer screen.
+Pixels are organized into multiple rows on the computer screen.
 In one common configuration (800 by 600 resolution), each row is 800 pixels long, and there are 600 such rows.
-Each pixel has two properties: its location on the screen (X and Y coordinate)and its color.
+Each pixel has two properties: its location on the screen (X and Y coordinate) and its color.

 A graphic image can be represented by a list of pixels.
 Imagine all the rows of pixels on the screen laid out end to end in one long row.
 This gives the pixel list, and a pixel's location in the list corresponds to its position on the screen.